 I typically recommend eating lightly on the night after surgery.
-Chicken soup and Ginger Ale (except after Hiatal Hernia repair and Gastropexy surgeries, as carbonation can increase gas and put pressure on your stomach), are my usual recommendations although any comparable light fare would be similar.
-Usually on the day after surgery all of the anesthesia medications have been processed out of your system, and a return to your usual diet can be accomplished without difficulty.
+Chicken soup and Ginger Ale are my usual recommendations, although any comparable light fare would be similar.
+Usually on the day after surgery all of the anesthesia medications have been processed out of your system, and return to your usual diet can be accomplished without difficulty.
 If you still have some nausea, continue to proceed slowly with small meals.
-Also, choose lighter foods until the queasy feeling has completely resolved.
+Also choose lighter foods until the queasy feeling has completely resolved.
 These symptoms are almost always the result of the medications used to put you to sleep, and your body will rid itself of them eventually.